 - Visualizing Relationships: Graphs provide a visual representation of the relationship between variables, making it easier to understand how they interact.

 - Solving Equations: Graphs can be used to find solutions to equations.
-For example, the points where a graph intersects the x-axis are the solutions to the equation y = 0.
+To give you an idea, the points where a graph intersects the x-axis are the solutions to the equation y = 0.

 - Modeling Real-World Phenomena: Many real-world phenomena can be modeled using equations, and graphs can help us understand and analyze these models.